WalletWasabi/WasabiDoc/docs/building-wasabi/TechnicalOverview.md

 Importantly, registration of CoinJoin inputs and outputs is done through different Tor streams to avoid linking.

-Wasabi's backend is used to facilitate [Chaumian CoinJoin](https://github.com/nopara73/ZeroLink#ii-chaumian-coinjoin) coordination between the mixing participants, and to serve Golomb-Rice filters to the clients, similarly to [BIP 158](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki).
+Wasabi's backend is used to facilitate [WabiSabi CoinJoin](https://github.com/zkSNACKs/WabiSabi/blob/master/explainer.md) coordination between the mixing participants, and to serve Golomb-Rice filters to the clients, similarly to [BIP 158](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki).
-More information will be provided about the difference soon.

 It is worth pointing out that the initial design choice of a light wallet was made because such a wallet can attract orders of magnitude more users, compared to a wallet on top of a full node.
 More users means larger and faster CoinJoins.